EpicGamesExt/raddebugger/README.md

 If everything worked correctly, there will be a `build` folder in the root level of the codebase, and it will contain a freshly-built `raddbg.exe`.

+## Short-To-Medium-Term Roadmap

+### The Initial Alpha Battle-Testing Phase

+The first priority for the project is to ensure that the most crucial debugger components are functioning extremely reliably for local, x64, Windows debugging.
+This would include parts like debug info conversion, debug info loading, process control, stepping, evaluation (correct usage of both location info and type info), and a robust frontend which ensures the lower level parts are usable.

+We feel that the debugger has already come a long way in this respect, but given the massive set of possible combinations of languages, build settings, toolchains, used language features, and patterns of generated code, there are still cases where the debugger has not been tested, and so there are still issues.
+So, we feel that the top priority is eliminating these issues, such that the debugging experience is rock solid.

+### Local x64 Linux Debugging Phase

+The next priority for the project is to take the rock solid x64 Windows debugging experience, and port all of the relevant pieces to support local x64 Linux debugging also.

+The debugger has been written to abstract over the parts that need to differ on either Linux or Windows, and this is mainly going to be a task in building out different backends for those abstraction layers.

+The major parts of this phase are:

+- Porting the `src/demon` layer to implement the Demon local process control abstraction API.
+- Porting the `src/unwind` layer to support x64 ELF unwinding (currently, there is only an x64 PE unwinding implementation).
+- Creating a DWARF-to-RADDBG converter (in the same way that we've built a PDB- to-RADDBG converter).
+A partial implementation of this is in `src/raddbg_convert/dwarf`.
+- Porting the `src/render` layer to implement all of the rendering features the frontend needs on a Linux-compatible API (the backend used on Windows is D3D11).
+- Porting the `src/font_provider` layer to a Linux-compatible font rasterization backend, like FreeType (the backend used on Windows is DirectWrite).
+- Porting the `src/os` layers to Linux.
+This includes core operating system abstraction (virtual memory allocation, threading and synchronization primitives, and so on), and graphical operating system abstraction (windows, input events, and so on).

+Once the above list is complete, and once every part is rock solid, the Windows debugging experience we'll have worked diligently to create will also be available natively on Linux machines.

+### And Beyond!

+There are several directions we might take after these two major phases, like remote debugging, porting to different architectures, further improving the debugger's features (like improving the visualization engine), and so on.
+But for now, we're mostly focused on those first two phases.

 ## Top-Level Directory Descriptions

 - `data`: Small binary files which are used when building, either to embed